 Individuals will be levied the personal income tax on the following sources:

+Understanding the tax brackets NZ is important for both individuals and investors.
 Our law firm in New Zealand can advise foreign citizens interested in relocating to this country.

 Apart from these, the Goods and Services Tax in New Zealand is levied at a standard rate of 15%, however, there are also goods which are applied a 0% tax rate or are exempt from this levy.